 For more details on national digital identity systems, see ISACA’ article, The Importance of a National Digital Identity System.
 This article highlights current practices of select countries such as Estonia, China, UK, Canada, and Singapore.
 Also, see DigitalBenefitsHub’s Logging In and Providing Proof: A Guide to U.S. Government Actions on Digital Identity for details on NIST‘s role in setting digital identity guidelines and Login.gov, the federal shared digital infrastructure for authentication and identity proofing.

-Authenticating a digital identity is just important as the initial verification process to assign a digital identity.
+Unquestionably, authenticating a digital identity is just as important as the initial verification process when initially assigning a digital identity.
 Indeed, a hacker or other bad actor only needs to breach a system once to cause undue harm.
-Further, a digital identity system will authenticate a digital identity countless times.
-Specifically, it is a prudent practice for a digital identity system to authenticate an user every time a user assesses the system’s online resources.
+Moreover, a digital identity system will not just authenticate a digital identity once, it will do it countless times.
+Without a doubt, it is a prudent practice for a digital identity system to authenticate an user every time a user assesses the system’s online resources.
 To detail, below are authentication methods used most often to affirm that a digital identity is not being falsely used.

 a.
 Memorized Or Look-Up Secret (Password).